ashishnnnnn/interviewPreparartion/css/01-box-model.md

 - box-sizing - It means the width and height of a container will be fixxed and if we add padding and border the content size will get pushed in to maintain the width of the border.

 ---

+## Position

+- **Static**

+  - Static Position means the element will positioned in the normal flow and will remain static to it.It means that top,left,right and bottom propety won't work upon it.

+- **Relative**

+  - Realtive Position means the element will positioned in the normal flow but it can be moved to left,right with using top,left,bottom and right css property

+- **Absolute**

+  - Absolute Position means element will come out of the normal flow and it will position relative to that parent whose position is marked as relative.If not parent has position marked as relative then it's position will be relative to documnent window.

+- **Fixed**

+  - Fixed Positoned will be same as Absolute, Only it will remain remain relative to the documnent and While Scrolling this won't get affected.

+- **Sticky**

+  - It is combination of relative and fixed.Till the element reach a particular state of view-port it will remain relative and after that it will be fixed.

+  Ex - position: sticky; top: 50px;

+  - The element will be relatively positioned until the scroll location of the viewport reaches a point where the element will be 50px from the top of the viewport.
+At that point, the element becomes sticky and remains at a fixed position 50px top of the screen.